-We accrued the bonuses set forth in the table above in our consolidated income statement for the year ended December 31, 2006, but did not pay such bonuses until 2007.
-In prior years' proxy statements, we associated bonuses with the years in which they were paid.
+We accrued the bonuses set forth in the table above for 2007 and 2008 in our consolidated income statements for the years ended December 31, 2007 and 2008, respectively, but such bonuses were not paid until the following year.
+No bonuses were accrued during the year ended December 31, 2009.

-In the table above, when we refer to changes in pension values, we are referring to the aggregate change in the present value of the Named Officer's accumulated benefit under our Supplemental Executive Retirement Plan from the measurement date used for preparing our 2005 year-end financial statements to the measurement date used for preparing our 2006 year-end financial statements.
+In the table above, when we refer to changes in pension values, we are referring to the aggregate change in the present value of the Named Officer's accumulated benefit under our Supplemental Executive Retirement Planfrom the measurement date used for preparing our 2008 year-end financial statements to the measurement date used for preparing our 2009 year-end financial statements.